codingbbq/codingbbq.github.io/_posts/2019-03-18-Sock-Merchant-HackerRank.markdown

 ---
 layout: post
-title:  "Sock Merchant - Javascript algorithm problem"
+title:  "Sock Merchant - JavaScript algorithm problem"
 categories: hackerrank
 excerpt : The Sock Merchant problem on hacker Rank was quite interesting.
-I got to use the javascript .map function and also used the hash map technique to store the frequency of the sock type.
+I got to use the JavaScript .map function and also used the hash map technique to store the frequency of the sock type.
 I spent around 35 minutes on this problem.
 ---

 ### Sock Merchant - HackerRank problem.